CI-Craftsman/Documentation/docs/commands.md

 [OK] Database is up-to-date.
 ```

-Where:

-* **Name**: migration name version.
-* **Database version**: version actually stored in your database.
-* **Local version**: latest migration file version founded in the migration directory.
-* **Type**: the migration version type.

 Below the information table, there is a legend witch indicates the action to take.
 If a database update is available, the legend displays the following message:

     !
 [NOTE] The Database is not up-to-date with the latest changes, run:'migrate:latest' to update them.

 ### Running migrations

-Migrations are designed to be mostly automatic, but you'll need to know when to make migrations and when to run them.
+Each migration command shows relevant information about the db scheme changes by default.
 Here's a list of possible options.

-Each migration command shows relevant information about the db scheme changes using the `--debug` argument.

 **Latest**

-Migrate to the latest version, the migration class will use the very newest migration found in the *Filesystem*.
+Allows you to migrate the latest version, the migration class will use the very newest migration found in the *Filesystem*.

-	php craftsman migrate:latest
+	php bin/craftsman migrate:latest

 **Version**

-Version can be used to roll back changes or step forwards pro-grammatically to specific versions.
+Allows you to roll back changes or step forwards pro-grammatically to specific versions.

-	php craftsman migrate:version <number>
+	php bin/craftsman migrate:version <number>

-### Rolling-back migrations
+### Rolling-back

 Allows you to quickly roll back and forth through the history of the migration schema, so as to work with desired version.
 Here's a list of possible options.

-**Rollback the last migration operation**
+#### Rollback the last migration

-	php craftsman migrate:rollback
+	php bin/craftsman migrate:rollback

-**Rollback all migrations**
+#### Rollback all migrations

-	php craftsman migrate:reset
+	php bin/craftsman migrate:reset

-**Rollback all migrations and run them all again**
+#### Rollback all migrations and run them all again

-	php craftsman migrate:refresh
+	php bin/craftsman migrate:refresh

 ---

 ## Seeders

-Craftsman comes with a simple method of seeding your database with test data using seed classes.
+Craftsman comes with a simple method of seeding your database.
+Seeders may have any name you wish, but probably should follow the [CodeIgniter Style Guide](https://codeigniter.com/userguide3/general/styleguide.html).
 All seed classes are stored by default in your `path/to/application/seeders` folder.
-Seed classes may have any name you wish, but probably should follow the [CodeIgniter Style Guide](https://codeigniter.com/userguide3/general/styleguide.html).

 To generate a seeder:

-    php craftsman generate:seeder <name>
+    php bin/craftsman generate:seeder <name>

-A seeder class only contains the `run()` method by default.
-This method is called when the `db:seed` command is executed.
+A seeder class only contains the `run()` method by default, this method is called when the `db:seed` command is executed.
 Within the run method, you may insert data into your database however you wish.
-You may use the [Query Builder Class](https://codeigniter.com/user_guide/query_builder.html) to manually insert data.

-Example
+Here's an example:

 Add a database insert statement to the run method: